istio/istio.io/_docs/concepts/fault-injection.md

 continued unavailability of critical services in the application, resulting in poor user experience.

-**Systematic fault injection:** Istio advocates a systematic approach to testing the failure recovery of the application as a whole as opposed to a chaotic model.
-Specifically, Istio enables protocol-specific fault injection into the network, instead of killing pods, delaying or corrupting packets at TCP layer.
+Istio enables protocol-specific fault injection into the network, instead of killing pods, delaying or corrupting packets at TCP layer.
 Our rationale is that the failures observed by the application layer are the same regardless of network level failures, and that more meaningful failures can be injected at the application layer (e.g., HTTP error codes) to exercise the resilience of an application.
-Secondly, a systematic approach to fault injection allows developers to quickly triage the root cause of failures as opposed to a chaotic fault injection model.

 Operators can configure faults to be injected into requests that match specific criteria.
 Operators can further restrict the percentage of